 26. EHF-THF Bugs

 Above 30 [GHz] electromagnetic waves can be used for data transmission (EHF – Extremely High Frequency , THF – Tremendously High Frequencies).
 See for example the frequency band between 24.25 and 52.6 [GHz] which has been identified for usage for 5G cellular telephone networks .

 27. Magnetic Transmission Bugs

 Magnetic fields can be used to transmit information a few meters away and can only be detected with dedicated instruments, which are generally not very common.
-The existence of this type of devices is confirmed by the presence on the market of systems for their detection.
+The existence of these types of devices is confirmed by the presence on the market of systems for their detection.